 Drugs that inhibit brain cyclooxygenase effectively reduce fever:

 The daily dose of acetaminophen should not exceed 4 g to avoid toxicity; patients should be warned not to simultaneously take nonprescription cold or flu remedies that contain acetaminophen.
-Other NSAIDs (eg, aspirin, naproxen) are also effective antipyretics.
+Other nonsteroidal anti-inflammatory drugs (eg, aspirin, naproxen) are also effective antipyretics.
 Salicylates should not be used to treat fever in children with viral illnesses because use has been associated with Reye syndrome.

 If temperature is ≥ 41° C, other cooling measures (eg, evaporative cooling with tepid water mist, cooling blankets) should also be started.

-In the frail elderly, infection is less likely to cause fever, and even when elevated by infection, temperature may be lower than the standard definition of fever.
+In frail older adults, infection is less likely to cause fever, and even when elevated by infection, temperature may be lower than the standard definition of fever.
 Similarly, other inflammatory symptoms, such as focal pain, may be less prominent.
-Frequently, alteration of mental status or decline in daily functioning may be the only other initial manifestations of pneumonia or UTI.
+Frequently, alteration of mental status or decline in daily functioning may be the only other initial manifestations of pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Initial diagnosis is usually based on chest x-ray and clinical findings.
+Causes, symptoms, treatment, preventive measures, and... read more or urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys (pyelonephritis), and lower tract infections, which involve the bladder (cystitis), urethra... read more .

-In spite of their less severe manifestations of illness, the febrile elderly are significantly more likely to have a serious bacterial illness than are febrile younger adults.
-As in younger adults, the cause is commonly a respiratory infection or UTI, but in the elderly, skin and soft-tissue infections are among the top causes.
+In spite of their less severe manifestations of illness, the febrile older adults are significantly more likely to have a serious bacterial illness than are febrile younger adults.
+As in younger adults, the cause is commonly a respiratory infection or urinary tract infection, but in older adults, skin and soft-tissue infections are among the top causes.
+Older adults with respiratory virus infections such as influenza Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
+Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more and COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by a novel coronavirus SARS-CoV-2.
+COVID-19 was first reported in late 2019 in Wuhan, China and has since spread extensively... read more are also more likely to have serious manifestations.